tusharsadhwani/blog/src/pages/posts/slices.md

 Also note, that my `slice` function isn't an exact implementation of the algorithm, though it comes close.
 Currently it has no way of _not_ specifying a start or an end, and it also creates an infinite loop for `step=0`.
 But apart from that, it's pretty much identical to the Python builtin slice implementation.

-So that's pretty much all the math about Python slices, and how they work under the hood. ✨
+So that's pretty much all the math behind Python slices, and how they work under the hood. ✨